Python-Fuzzylogic/fuzzylogic/docs/docs/index.md

 # Installation
 Just enter
-`python -m pip install fuzzylogic` in a commandline prompt and you should be good to go!
+`python -m pip install fuzzylogic` in a commandline prompt and you should be good to go!!!

 It's even more fun to experiment with it in jupyter lab ( https://jupyter.org/ ) :-)